 Once the test is completed, the output of each stage is viewable.
-Select the stage from the main Route Grid and for which you would like to view the output and then if required select a sub-stage within the Objects within selected stage section of the screen.
+Select the stage from the main Route Grid that you would like to view in the output and then, if required, select a sub-stage within the Objects within the selected stage section of the screen.

 Here the XSLT stage view.

 You can use the drop-down menu at the top of the Stage Output Viewer to switch between XML and JSON formats.